dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1426: Student autonomy in learning enhances investment in education.
+### T1426: Allowing students to choose how they learn empowers them in their education.

 |Support|
 |---|